roverbird/caterpillar-ssa-timeseries-forecasting/readme.md

 ## SSA vs SARIMA

-SARIMA and SSA are both valid methods for analyzing time series data with seasonal patterns, but they approach the problem differently, and are not directly comparable.
+[SARIMA](https://github.com/roverbird/time-series-forecasting-adriatic-tide) and SSA are both valid methods for analyzing time series data with seasonal patterns, but they approach the problem differently, and are not directly comparable.
 SARIMA (Seasonal ARIMA, or Seasonal Autoregressive Integrated Moving Average) is specifically designed to handle seasonal effects by incorporating seasonal differencing and autoregressive terms into its model.
 In contrast, SSA offers a more advanced and flexible approach by decomposing the time series into additive components such as trends, seasonal patterns, and noise through matrix decomposition.
 While these methods are not directly comparable due to their distinct methodologies, they can be evaluated against each other in practical applications to determine which best captures the underlying patterns and performs more accurately for a given real-world time series.
 See some examples of such a comparison [here](https://www.researchgate.net/publication/348820189_Comparison_of_SSA_and_SARIMA_in_Forecasting_the_Rainfall_in_Sumatera_Barat/).

+Please, check out [python implementation of SARIMA](https://github.com/roverbird/time-series-forecasting-adriatic-tide) with tidal data from Koper, Slovenia.

 ## Historical Background

 The ["Caterpillar"-SSA](https://en.wikipedia.org/wiki/Singular_spectrum_analysis) approach emerged in the 1980s and 1990s across various fields of both theoretical and applied science.
 SSA, or Singular Spectrum Analysis, is designed to solve a wide array of problems related to the study of one-dimensional time series.
 While there are extensions for two-dimensional time series and random fields, this implementation focuses solely on one-dimensional time series analysis and forecasting.

-The method's foundation lies in representing a time series as a matrix, which is then decoHistorical Backgroundmposed into a sum of matrices using Singular Value Decomposition (SVD).
+The method's foundation lies in representing a time series as a matrix, which is then decomposed into a sum of matrices using Singular Value Decomposition (SVD).
 Each matrix corresponds to an additive component of the original time series.
 Thus, the series is decomposed into components, with information about each component contained in singular values and vectors.

 The "Caterpillar" (Гусеница) appeared independently in Russia and other countries in the 1960s and 1970s.
 The Saint Petersburg State University (then Leningrad State University) was instrumental in its development, with significant contributions from the Department of Statistical Modeling under the leadership of S.M.
 Ermakov.
 Nowadays, [Nina Golyandina](https://scholar.google.it/citations?user=1druVRYAAAAJ&hl=it) is knows for her extensive publications and research of the Caterpillar-SSA.